noobaa/noobaa-core/docs/dev_guide/NonContainerizedDeveloperCustomizations.md

 ## 1. Number of forks -

 **Description -** Adjust the number of forks in order to increase the S3 endpoints number.
 This will enable NooBaa  to handle a higher scale of S3 requests concurrently.

-**Configuration Key -** ENDPOINT_FORKS
+**Environemnt Variable -** ENDPOINT_FORKS

-**Type -** number

-**Default -** 0

 **Steps -**
 ```
-1. Open /path/to/config_dir/config.json file.
+1. Open the /etc/noobaa.conf.d/.env file.
-2. Set the ENDPOINT_FORKS key to the desired level.
+2. Set the ENDPOINT_FORKS variable to the desired level.
 Example:
-"ENDPOINT_FORKS":8
-3. systemctl restart noobaa_nsfs
+ENDPOINT_FORKS=8
 ```

 ## 2. Log debug level -